MUST-Deep-Learning/KnowIt/README.md

 ## Coming soon

- - Adding Transformer-based models to default architectures
  - Package installation options
+ - GRU architecture
  - Testbench for synthetic data experimentation
  - Additional feature attribution visualizations

 We are open to any suggestions.

 ## Citation
-If you make use of KnowIt, we kindly request that you cite it with the provided citation file.
+If you make use of KnowIt, we kindly request that you cite [the paper](https://arxiv.org/abs/2507.06009) with the provided citation file or:

+    @article{theunissen2025knowit,
+      title={KnowIt: Deep Time Series Modeling and Interpretation}, author={Theunissen, MW and Rabe, R and Davel, MH}, journal={arXiv preprint arXiv:2507.06009},
+      year={2025}
+    }

 ## Acknowledgements